Nothing could be easier; these delectable little canapés may become a routine in your home after the first bite. Promise!

 Hilda, the family friend who gave me this recipe, worked as a cook for “the best houses” on Long Island, as she often told us.
 She immigrated here from England as a young woman to work first arranging flowers for the Gimbel (department store) family in New York City and said that was one of her favorite jobs.
 She became a popular cook, working for many socially connected families on Long Island and even cooked for Edward the Duke of Windsor, and his wife Wallis Simpson, after his abdication.
 Hilda had lots to say about that!

 I have quite few recipes, or more accurately techniques, up my sleeve from this remarkable lady, who was known as the “cow woman of Randolph,” Vermont, because she collected cow-themed items.
-She had an immense kitchen garden, and had a dinner party every week, always inviting lots of younger folks who faithfully followed her rules, below.
+She planted an incredible cutting garden and won most of the local flower club awards until one year she decided to not enter and let other people win.
+She also had an immense kitchen garden, and had a dinner party every week, always inviting lots of younger folks, including the local vet, who faithfully followed her rules, below.

 - Always serve hot food on hot plates, and cold food on cold plates.

-- If you have a dinner party, make them bring their own booze.
+- If you have a dinner party, make them bring their own booze and meat.

 - Make friends with younger people, they’re more fun, and they don’t die on you